 Recommendations to remove honours are considered by the Forfeiture Committee.
 Each case is considered individually.
 The Committee’s recommendations for forfeiture are submitted through the Prime Minister to the Queen.
 If the Queen gives her approval, a notice of forfeiture is usually placed in the London Gazette.

 What is the role of the Forfeiture Committee?

-- has been found guilty by the courts of a criminal offence and sentenced to a term of imprisonment of more than three months; or
+- has been found guilty by the courts of a criminal offence and sentenced to a term of imprisonment of more than three months

 Who is on the Forfeiture Committee?

 The Forfeiture Committee has a majority of independent members.
-It is chaired by Sir Jonathan Stephens on behalf of the Head of the Civil Service.
-The other members are the Treasury Solicitor; the chair of the independent honours committee which recommended the honour when it was first awarded; and two other specialist committee chairs who have no association with the case(s) under consideration.
+It is chaired by Sir Jonathan Stephens on behalf of the head of the Civil Service.
+The other members are the Treasury solicitor and three permanent, independent members.

 How long has the Forfeiture Committee been in existence?